davidngug/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5.4-lastlines --> displays last 10 lines of a file
 5.5-firstlines --> dispalys first 10 lines of /etc/passwd
-6.6-third_line --> displays third line of file iacta
+6.6-third_line --> displays third line of file iacta 7.7-file --> creates a file and adds the words Best School and a new line is also added